 If you decide to file bankruptcy jointly it can be more efficient and also dismiss and discharge the debt of both spouses, meaning that it will not be debt they need to divide in the divorce proceeding.
 The cost of a joint bankruptcy is also less to file than it is separately.
 If couples feel a need to file for bankruptcy and are able to do so amicably before the divorce process, it can remove a large portion of debt that both would otherwise owe.
-Additionally, because the issue of debt and finances has been decided before the divorce through bankruptcy, it can save both parties a great deal of money on attorneys, as this issue will not be contested and is already decided.
+Additionally, because the issue of debt has been decided before the divorce through bankruptcy, it can save both parties a great deal of money on attorneys, as this issue will not be contested and is already decided.

-At Silverberg Law Firm LLC our team will analyze your case and determine that whether bankruptcy is the right option for you.
+At Law Offices of Jay Silverberg our team will analyze your case and determine that whether bankruptcy is the right option for you.
 If yes, then we will handle every aspect of your legal process, start to finish.